-B. Qualifications of School Employees
+A. Qualifications of School Employees

-"The qualifications to be met by individuals to be employed by the school."- California Education Code Section 47605(b)(5)(E)
+"The qualifications to be met by individuals to be employed by the school." - California Education Code Section 47605(b)(5)(E)

-Discovery II shall recruit professional and qualified personnel who believe in the philosophy of the school for all staff positions.
-In accordance with Education Code 47605(d), Discovery II shall be nonsectarian in its employment practices and all other operations.
-The Charter School shall not discriminate against any individual (employee or pupil) on the basis of the characteristics listed in Education Code Section 220 (actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics).
+Discovery Charter School shall recruit professional and qualified personnel who believe in the philosophy of the school for all staff positions.
+In accordance with Education Code 47605(d)(1), Discovery shall be nonsectarian in its employment practices and all other operations.
+The School shall not discriminate against any individual (employee or pupil) on the basis of ethnicity, national origin, gender, or disability or any characteristic described by Education Code Section 220.
 See Attachment 22: Employee Recruitment Plan.

-All employees should possess the personal characteristics, knowledge, and relevant experience consistent with the responsibilities and qualifications identified in the posted job description as determined by the Charter School.
-For job descriptions of the positions that will be hired at each replication charter, see Attachment 23: Job Descriptions.
+All employees should possess the personal characteristics, knowledge, and relevant experience consistent with the responsibilities and qualifications identified in the posted job description as determined by the School.
+See Attachment: 23: Job Descriptions.

-All Charter School employees shall be fingerprinted and shall successfully pass all required Department of Justice/Federal Bureau of Investigations checks and background checks that provide for the health and safety of the School's faculty, staff, and students prior to beginning work.
+All school employees shall be fingerprinted and shall successfully pass all required Department of Justice/Federal Bureau of Investigations checks and background checks that provide for the health and safety of the School's faculty, staff, and students prior to beginning work.